50 Mitcham Road,

 The stage is 58ft wide and 30ft deep and has a fully equipped fly-tower.
 It has a Wurlitzer theatre organ with a piano attachment on the stage.
 Originally a 4 Manual/12 Ranks instrument which was opened by organist Alex Taylor.
 The instrument was originally installed in 1926 in the Majestic (later Mission) Theatre, Sacramento, California, USA as a 3 Manual/10 Rank instrument.
 In 1932-33, the instrument was enlarged to be a 4Manual/14Ranks specification, which remains today.
+The organ chambers containing the pipes are located under the stage.
 The projection room had 3 Ross projectors, a Master Brenograph and two Brenkert spots.
 The cinema was equipped with a Western Electric(WE) sound system.
-There was also a cafe located over the entrance, which gave great views of the magnificent foyer.
+There was also a café located over the entrance, which gave great views of the magnificent foyer.
 It had an ‘all electric’ kitchen.
-The cafe was closed by 1954, and the space has been unused since then.
-The Granada Theatre has a large car park which could accomodate 250 cars and also originally had a pram park for mothers with children!
+The café was closed by 1954, and the space has been unused since then.
+The Granada Theatre has a large car park which could accommodate 250 cars and also originally had a pram park for mothers with children!